 Your spark plug needs to be properly gapped following the manufacturer’s specifications as found in the operator’s manual.
 Securely attach the spark plug wire once you have completed all repairs.

-6. Bad Ignition Coil on a Honda Pressure Washer
+6. Bad Ignition Coil

 Before checking for a bad ignition coil, make sure your spark plug is in good condition.
 The ignition coil provides voltage to the spark plug so it can start the engine.

 If the spark plug isn’t able to fire due to a bad spark plug or ignition coil, the engine will not start.